openstack/glance-specs/README.rst

 After running ``tox``, the documentation will be available for viewing in HTML format in the ``doc/build/`` directory.
 Please do not checkin the generated HTML files as a part of your commit.

+At the start of a new cycle, the right files and directories can be created and modified using the following command:

+  $ tox -eprepare-next-cycle <cycle>

+For instance:

+  $ tox -eprepare-next-cycle 2023.2

+The changes should then be reviewed and committed manually.